quantiota/Raspberry-Pi-AI-Agent-Host/installation/README.md

 ### 8 **Metric Monitoring with Prometheus**:

-To monitor system metrics like CPU, memory, and disk usage, you can use Prometheus along with the Grafana instance included in your Docker stack.
-A convenient way to set this up is by importing the **Node Exporter Full** dashboard, which has **ID 1860**, into your Grafana instance.
-This dashboard provides a comprehensive overview of system metrics collected via the **Prometheus Node Exporter**.
-Make sure to configure your Prometheus server to scrape metrics from the Node Exporter and connect it to the Grafana instance running in your Docker stack for visualizing these metrics.
+To monitor system metrics like CPU, memory, and disk usage, you can now leverage the fully provisioned Prometheus database and the Node Exporter Full dashboard (ID 1860) within your Grafana instance.
+This setup provides a comprehensive view of system metrics collected via the Prometheus Node Exporter.
+Ensure that your Prometheus server is configured to scrape metrics from the Node Exporter and is properly connected to Grafana, which is part of your Docker stack.
+This allows seamless visualization of system performance and health metrics through the Grafana dashboard.